 Students may register for coursework at SUNY Poly without being formally admitted to the college, on a non-degree basis.
 Seats for non-degree students are limited for some courses.
 Students enrolling in non-degree study must meet minimum academic criteria and have completed the necessary pre-requisites for the coursework to be taken.
 A non-matriculated application must be filed along with submission of academic transcripts.
-The application for non-degree study and fee information is accessible via the SUNY Poly website at: sunypoly.edu/registrar/forms.
+The application for non-degree study and fee information is accessible via the SUNY Poly website at: sunypoly.edu/non-degree.
 Contact the Registrar’s Office for deadline dates and fee information.

 The college offers selected courses in distance learning through the SUNY Learning Network (SLN).
 SUNY Poly continues to offer new courses through this medium each semester.
 On-line course offerings vary each semester and students should contact the Registrar’s Office for a current listing of courses.
-Currently undergraduate Health Information Management coursework and programs in Accountancy (M.S.), Nursing Education (M.S.), and Technology Management (M.B.A.) are offered on-line.
+Currently undergraduate Health Information Management coursework and programs in Accounting (M.S.), Nursing Education (M.S.), and Technology Management (M.B.A.) are offered on-line.
 Select arts and science and nursing courses are also available.
 Online course work is available to both degree and non-degree students in undergraduate areas.
 Online graduate course work within the Department of Business Management is limited to matriculated students unless special permission is obtained.

 Part-time degree students register in the same manner as full-time students during both advance registration and formal registration which are scheduled prior to the beginning of each term.
 All new degree students are required to attend an orientation/registration program.
 Please consult the academic calendar in the catalog for options and registration dates.

 Students with questions about part-time degree study can visit or call the Admissions Office.